MichaelPaulukonis/tagspewer/README.md

   - ..... the normalizer function takes tokens
   - but there is nothing to make acceptable tokens, as all the tokenizer split on punctuation.
    - AAAARGH
+ - testing - this will require some rework of the library, but I think the command-line front-ends can all point to the same code module, making things much easier to test.
+Or maybe multiple modules.
+Keep 'em small.
+But tests will help demonstrate (non-command-line) usage.
+ - TODO: preserve whitespace (line-breaks are kept, but leading whitespace is discarded)
+  - Do I really care about this?
+ - TODO: take in text as parameters -- to produce template; not sure how we'd take in a lexicon on the command-line, though; but we could take in text and the name of a lexicon? or use a default (as still seen in `spewer`?)